$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

-To finish this section, we need to prove Theorem \ref{theo-snfa-pplvug}, that is, we need to show that $\GEN(\nfa)$ admits a preprocessing polynomial-time Las Vegas uniform generator.
-Notice that our algorithm results in a sampler satisfying the conditions of Theorem \ref{theo-snfa-pplvug}.
-Specifically, conditioned on all the above events, our algorithm satisfies $\mathcal{E}(\alpha)$, (C1) and (C2) for all layers $\alpha \in [0,n]$.
-The probability of success of the above events can be amplified to $1-\delta$ for any $\delta > 0$ by scaling $k$ up by a factor of $\log(1/\delta)$.
+\begin{sloppypar} To finish this section, we need to prove Theorem \ref{theo-snfa-pplvug}, that is, we need to show that $\GEN(\nfa)$ admits a preprocessing polynomial-time Las Vegas uniform generator (PPLVUG).
+Notice that our algorithm results in a sampler satisfying the conditions of Theorem \ref{theo-snfa-pplvug}. \review{ Specifically, given an NFA $\nA$ and a natural number $n$, Algorithm~\ref{fig:mainalgo} builds a structure $(\nAun, \{N(p^\alpha), S(p^\alpha)\}_{p \in Q,\alpha \leq n})$.
+Furthermore, conditioned on all the above events (i.e., $\mathcal{E}(0)$, $\ldots$, $\mathcal{E}(n)$, and $\mathcal{E}_{\textbf{fail}}$) we can use $(\nAun, \{N(p^\alpha), S(p^\alpha))\}_{p \in Q,\alpha \leq n})$ for getting a uniform sample from $\mathcal{L}_n(\nA)$ by using Algorithm~\ref{fig:sample}, and this algorithm fails with probability $1-e^{-9}$.
+In other words, Algorithm~\ref{fig:mainalgo} and Algorithm~\ref{fig:sample} are the randomized algorithms $\mathcal{P}$ and $\mathcal{G}$, respectively, and $(\nAun, \{N(p^\alpha), S(p^\alpha))\}_{p \in Q,\alpha \leq n})$ is the string $\cD$ that is good-for-generation (i.e., the advice) from the PPLVUG's definition.} The probability of success of the above events can be amplified to $1-\delta$ for any $\delta > 0$ by scaling $\kc$ up by a factor of $\log(1/\delta)$.
 The overall runtime is now polynomial in $(n,m,\log(1/\delta))$ as needed.
 Note that for the purposes of a uniform sampler, the parameter $\eps$ can be set to a constant, as it does not appear in the definition of the sampler in Theorem \ref{theo-snfa-pplvug}.
-Now by Proposition \ref{prop:unifsamplecondition}, we can obtain truly uniform samples from the set $\mathcal{L}_n(\nA)$ in polynomial in $(n,m,\log(1/\delta))$ time.
-The probability that $\fail$ is returned by the sampler is at most $1-e^{-9}$, which can be amplified to at most $1/2$ by repeating $O(1)$ times to satisfy the condition required in Theorem \ref{theo-snfa-pplvug}, which completes the proof of this theorem.
+Now by Proposition \ref{prop:unifsamplecondition}, we can obtain truly uniform samples from the set $\mathcal{L}_n(\nA)$ \review{in time polynomial in} $(n,m,\log(1/\delta))$ time.
+The probability that $\fail$ is returned by the sampler is at most $1-e^{-9}$, which can be amplified to at most~$1/2$ \review{by repeating it a constant number of times} to satisfy the condition required in Theorem~\ref{theo-snfa-pplvug}, which completes the proof of this theorem. \end{sloppypar}